Model-independent dark matter detection with the Cherenkov Telescope Array Observatory: Gamma Ray Backgrounds

 \subsection{Localised $\gamma$-Ray Backgrounds}

-Localised $\gamma$-ray sources as $\gamma$-rays originate from objects such as pulsar wind nebulae, supernova remnants, etc. We utilise the H.E.S.S catalogue to extract differential flux models for these sources within $5^\circ$ of the Galactic Centre \cite{HGPS_ref}.\footnote{These sources include J1741-302 (unknown counterpart), J1745-290 (Galactic Center/unknown counterpart), J1745-303 (Supernova Remnant/molecular cloud), J1746-285 (unknown counterpart), J1746-308 (unknown counterpart), J1747-248 (unknown counterpart), and J1747-281 (Pulsar Wind Nebula) \cite{HGPS_ref}.} The only source with a confirmed counterpart in this region is J1747-281, which is associated with a pulsar wind nebula.
-In our Bayesian framework, $\gamma$-rays with small angular separations from these sources should not contribute much significance to a dark-matter signal because they can be explained with the background model.
+Localised $\gamma$-ray sources as $\gamma$-rays originate from objects such as pulsar wind nebulae, supernova remnants, etc. We utilise the H.E.S.S catalogue to extract differential flux models for these sources within $5^\circ$ of the Galactic Centre \cite{HGPS_ref}.\footnote{These sources include J1741-302 (unknown counterpart), J1745-290 (Galactic Centre/unknown counterpart), J1745-303 (Supernova Remnant/molecular cloud), J1746-285 (unknown counterpart), J1746-308 (unknown counterpart), J1747-248 (unknown counterpart), and J1747-281 (Pulsar Wind Nebula) \cite{HGPS_ref}.} The only source with a confirmed counterpart in this region is J1747-281, which is associated with a pulsar wind nebula.
+In our Bayesian framework, $\gamma$-rays with small angular separations from these sources should not contribute much significance to a dark matter signal because they can be explained with the background model.
+We do, however, further split this background into two components for sources within 1 degree of the Galactic Centre and those outside this boundary.
+This is to reflect possible systematics or biases that particularly may impact sources around the Galactic Centre due to the complicated nature of that particular region of the sky.

 The CTAO is predicted to have a much smaller angular resolution at completion than any previous Imaging Atmospheric Telescope Array array.
 Thus, it may identify many new $\gamma$-ray point sources around the Galactic Centre.
 For this reason, some studies include a population of unresolved point sources to see the impact of these on their analysis (see e.g. \cite{CTA2021} and the references therein).
 We chose not to do this here as it was outside the scope, but believe it would be interesting to quantify the impact this would have on our analysis.
 If this is the case, then the overall results of this study will likely remain unchanged.